Full Day Program for Toddlers & Preschoolers

 And of course, there are always financial considerations when choosing a full day program over a half day option.
 Nannies often play into the decision, particularly when there is more than one child.
-Our program offers true full-day coverage with early drop off beginning at 8am and Extended-Day Montessori continuing after school through 6pm.
+Our program offers true full-day coverage with early drop off beginning at 8am and after school care through 6pm.

 There are numerous reasons to consider a full day program for a young child, who is experiencing a unique learning window that will never repeat.
 At Battery Park Montessori, we offer only full day programming because the full day experience, offered with our unique and nurturing approach, capitalizes on that learning window in ways most programs cannot.